 What’s the current state of the Chicagoland grocery landscape?

 Peter Caruso says: Extremely competitive!
-As competition in the grocery… Read More
+As competition in the… Read More

 Foreign retailers are flocking to Australia to invest in bricks and mortar after finding their feet online, according to retail experts at JLL.
 E-commerce adoption in Australia is high – largely because of its remote geography – and online shoppers spend more per purchase than anywhere else in the world.
-As a result, city… Read More
+As a… Read More

 The burgeoning middle class of China is traveling abroad more often and spending more money when they do, and homegrown retailers want to make sure they get a share of that business.
 JLL’s Tom Gaffney, explains which markets Asian retailers are targeting in this short video.